mrvea/angular-service-layer/README.md

 ```
 A method is added with the same name as the method in the child service.
 The wrapper method has a check if a child layer is present or not.
 If not present, it is requested with `GetHandler` method.
-Then the the method is called from layer directly with specific properties and results are returned
+Then the the method is called from layer service directly with specific properties and results are returned.

 Note: This `GenHandler` method is from the AbstractLayers class.

 #### composer
 Composer is a mixin factory builder.

-First it takes in behaviors, which returns a mixin factory
+First, it takes in behaviors, which returns a mixin factory

 ```ts
     <U extends (GenericObj & Constructor)[]>(behaviors: U)=> {...}